Skip to content

 NIGHTRAVEN

-If you legally want to go to a nightclub with a hundred people and enjoy music by The Ballet Orchestra, you can go to NACHTRAVEN, a "performance that could only happen in this time of corona".
+If you legally want to go to a nightclub with a hundred people and enjoy music by The Ballet Orchestra, you can go to NACHTRAVEN, a "performance that could only happen in this age of corona".
 In Westergas' Transformatorhuis, you will undergo a fusion of hip-hop, breakdance and classical music, from Stravinsky to Lauryn Hill.
 Marco Gerris, the ambitious artistic director of ISH Dance Collective who creates all kinds of cultural cross-connections: "In these bizarre times, the world is choreography in itself".

 More information